If you’re reading this, you’re probably not trying to plan a “traditional” wedding day.

 Why Iceland Is the Perfect Place to Elope

-Iceland pulls you into the present.
-The weather changes quickly.
-The light shifts constantly.
-Some days are calm, some days are sideways wind and mist.
-And instead of fighting that, the best elopements here are the ones that lean into it because that’s what makes the day real.
+Iceland pulls you into the present: the weather changes quickly, light shifts constantly, and there’s a new view at every turn.
+Some days are calm, some days are sideways wind and rain.
+And instead of fighting that, the best elopements here are the ones that lean into it because that’s what makes the day real and 100% Icelandic.

 From a practical standpoint, Iceland is also surprisingly doable for international couples: